Zaid Krouch

-Zaid Krouch is a Moroccan professional footballer who plays as a midfielder for Moghreb Tétouan in Botola.
+Zaid Krouch is a Moroccan professional footballer who plays as a midfielder.

 International career

 In January 2014, coach Hassan Benabicha, invited him to be a part of the Morocca squad for the 2014 African Nations Championship.
 He helped the team to top group B after drawing with Burkina Faso and Zimbabwe and defeating Uganda.
 The team was eliminated from the competition at the quarter final zone after losing to Nigeria.